Agnus McVee: Capture and punishment

 The story goes that a miner, Jim MacDonald, wished to buy a young girl from the McVees.
 Agnus agreed to sell MacDonald a 17-year-old girl.
 The next morning, Jim McVee followed MacDonald down the Cariboo Wagon Road.
 McVee murdered MacDonald and took all his money.
 The next morning, Agnus McVee poisoned her husband in retaliation for this murder.
 The girl, however, was able to escape and to identify Jim McVee to the North West Mounted Police.

 Upon investigation, the police found McVee, Al Riley (her brother-in-law), Jim McVee's body, and eight young girls in the basement of the McVee's hotel.
 The police arrested McVee and Riley and the pair were taken to Fort Kamloops.
 They were charged and convicted of murder and kidnapping.
 They were then transported to New Westminster and incarcerated in the New Westminster jail.
-McVee committed suicide in 1885 while in the jail by swallowing poison.
+McVee killed herself in 1885 while in the jail by swallowing poison.
 Riley was hanged shortly after.